SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 ### What did or did not work well and why?

-One problem I ran into is that when enemy's sword didn't do damage all the time, to solve I checked the sphere trace with player pawn instead of player tag.
-Another problem is when player's sword didn't do damage, to solve [].
+One problem I ran into is that when enemy's sword didn't do damage all the time, to solve this I checked the sphere trace with player pawn instead of player tag.
+Another problem is when player's sword didn't do damage, to solve this I checked the sphere trace with the enemy class instead of enemy tag.

 The progression from the development stage to the polish stage went very well.
 Each phase was executed smoothly, with consistent improvements made to the game's mechanics, visuals, and overall experience.
 This seamless transition ensured that all aspects of the game were refined and cohesive by the time it reached the due date.